Here are some tips on how to store ginger to make it last for more recipes to come.

 Ginger is a great ingredient to have on hand to spice things up a little.
 When it comes to ginger a little goes a long way as far as flavor goes, so you want to store it correctly to make it last.

 How you store ginger is important for making it last.
 Fresh ginger that is stored properly can last you upwards of a month.

-3 Best ways to store ginger
+How to store whole ginger

-When you are buying ginger you want to look for a knobby piece that has a smooth light brown skin, firm, and feels heavier than it looks like it would for its size.
+When you are buying ginger you want to look for a knobby piece that has smooth light brown skin, is firm, and feels heavier than it looks like it would for its size.
 It will also have a strong fragrance if it’s fresh.

 Make sure that the skin isn’t wrinkly as this is a sign that it has probably been sitting for a while and is drying out.
 Also, look and make sure that the skin is on the thinner side.

 If you take your nail to the skin of the ginger you should be able to give it a little knick and cut through the skin to the yellowish ginger inside.

 You can leave fresh ginger out for about a week before you notice it starting to get soft and spongy.
 This is a sign that it is starting to rot.
 The best place for it is in a cool, dark, and dry environment.